jundalisay/superblist/content/en/social/supersociology/solutions/dogmism.md

 In the end, Bin Laden’s belief left everyone — himself, his friends and foes, Muslims and Americans alike — worse off.
 Clearly, if Bin Laden knew his own interest and could either look deeply into the root causes of his anger or have foresight of its consequences, then his mind would’ve never created such a belief in the first place.

-If he could connect his idea of smashing airplanes onto tall buildings with the idea of US revenge that would hurt both himself and Islam, then he would not have done what he did.
+If he could connect his idea of smashing airplanes onto tall buildings (`Idea 1`) with the idea of US revenge (`Idea 2`) that would hurt both himself and Islam in the end (`Idea 3`), then he would not have done what he did.

-David Hume knew that most humans have a weak ability to connect effect with ultimate causes and causes with their long-term effects.
+David Hume knew that most humans have a weak ability to connect effect with ultimate causes, and causes with their long-term effects.

-{{< q a="Hume" c="Simplified Essays by David Hume, Commerce" >}}
+{{< q a="David-Hume" c="Simplified Essays by David Hume, Commerce" >}}
 Shallow thinkers tend to decry even those of solid understanding, abstruse thinkers, metaphysicians, and refiners.
 They call anything that is beyond their own weak conceptions as unjust.
 {{< /q >}}